fraunhofer-iem/reqpat/README.md

 	- Sphinx
 4. Clone the ReqPat Git Repository into your Eclipse workspace
 5. Create a new "Run Configuration" in Eclipse of type "Eclipse Application"

-### Benefits
-- High-quality requirements by design
-- Reduced effort for requirements reviews and transition to model-based development
-- Improved traceability and impact analysis from textual requirements to model-based work products

 #### Constructive Support for Requirements Documentation
 - Context-based pattern suggestions